videolan/x265/doc/reST/cli.rst

 	Influence rate distortion optimized quantization by favoring higher energy in the reconstructed image.
 This generally improves perceived visual quality at the cost of lower quality metric scores.
-It only has effect on slower presets which use RDO Quantization (:option:`--rd` 4, 5 and 6).
-1.0 is a typical value.
+It only has effect when :option:`--rdoq-level` is 1 or 2.
 High values can be beneficial in preserving high-frequency detail like film grain.
 	Default: 1.0

 	**Range of values:** 0 ..
 50.0